 Athena SWANThe Babraham Institute received a silver Athena SWAN award in April 2015 and joined the 132 Members and 463 Institutions and Departments that hold Athena SWAN awards in the UK.
 The award recognises the Institute’s existing good practices and our plan to build on these to further progress equal opportunities.
 The information below provides links to the Institute’s application and action plan plus details on the membership of the Institute’s self-assessment team.

 The Athena SWAN Charter recognises commitment to advancing women's careers in science, technology, engineering, mathematics and medicine (STEMM) employment in higher education.
 The Charter was launched in 2005.
 Athena SWAN awards recognise good practice in recruiting, retaining and promoting women in STEMM.
 The Charter believes that an organisation must have institutional support and underpinning institutional good practice, policies and procedures in place in order to achieve and sustain an award.

-The six core principles of the Athena SWAN Charter are:
+BI fully commits to the core principles of the Athena SWAN Charter:

 Institute’s silver award application and action plan

 Please note, in order to avoid identifying individuals in sensitive subject areas, a small number of sections in both documents have been altered or removed.

 Contact: Laura Norton, equality4success Manager